 Students receiving Cheriton Scholarships can choose to reduce the number of units of teaching assistantships they receive each year by 1 unit.
 A reduction of 1 unit of teaching assistantships will cause a corresponding reduction in their TA funding, of course.

-Any continuing PhD student can apply for a Cheriton Scholarship.
+Any continuing, full time PhD student can apply for a Cheriton Scholarship.
 The maximum duration of a continuing Cheriton Scholarship will be 2 years.
 Renewal of a scholarship for a 2nd year is subject to satisfactory performance in the first year.
 A PhD student who has received an entrance Cheriton Scholarship can apply for a continuing Cheriton Scholarship if meeting all eligibility requirements, which would begin after his or her entrance scholarship has terminated.

-Students who are currently holding or have held a Cheriton Scholarship can re-apply once for a Cheriton Scholarship regardless of whether the initial award was an entrance award or a continuing award or regardless of Masters or PhD program.
+Full time students who currently hold or have held a Cheriton Scholarship can re-apply once for a Cheriton Scholarship regardless of whether the initial award was an entrance award or a continuing award or regardless of Masters or PhD program.
 Thus, a maximum of 4 years (2+2) of Cheriton funding is permitted while in graduate studies in Computer Science at the University of Waterloo.

 Students cannot simultaneously hold an NSERC scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold an OGS Scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold a GO-Bell Graduate Scholarship and a Type I Cheriton Scholarship.